IBM/nodejs-itoolkit/docs/migratation-guide-v1.0.rst

 Migrating from ``iConn.run()`` to ``Connection.run()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You should be able to figure out how to connect using Connection from the docs, however you may not realize that iConn -> Connection implies a change in behavior of the callbacks.
-Follow the steps below to migrate from ``iConn.run()`` to ``Connection.run()``.

 1. Create an instance of Connection with ``returnError`` set to false.
    This is a compatabilty option to behave like ``iConn.run()`` and